 To help further assist our Drupal efforts at Duke, we are sharing our modules and knowledge with the greater Duke and Drupal communities.
-These pages will provide information we hope you will find useful, whether you’re a developer, designer, editor, or however you participate within the Drupal ecosystem at Duke.
+These pages provide information we hope you will find useful, whether you’re a developer, designer, editor, or however you participate within the Drupal ecosystem at Duke.

-If you are external to Duke and have stumbled across this site because you use Drupal at your institution or work place, please note that the how-tos and documentation you will find here are specific to the way Trinity College of Arts & Sciences uses the popular content management system.
+If you are external to Duke and have stumbled across this site because you use Drupal at your institution or work place, please note that the how-to documentation within this site is specific to the way Trinity College of Arts & Sciences uses the popular content management system.

 As such, much of what you find here will likely have little relevance to your own Drupal implementation and website(s).